ValancedBreakfast/CharmReValance/ReadMe.md

 - Grimmchild's detection radius is centered closer to the knight, allowing it to more easily target enemies in front of the knight.
 - Attack cooldown increased to 3.6s (from 1.8s)
 - Attack damage increased to 11 in phase 2, 18 in phase 3, and 25 in phase 4 (from 5, 8, and 11, respectively)
+- Dream nail deals 8 damage plus 1 additional damage for every 100 essence the knight has collected.
 - Synergy w/ Gathering Swarm: Attack cooldown reduced to 2.4s
 - Synergy w/ Flukenest: Attack damage increased by 7